EricomSoftwareLtd/Shield/Kube/README.md

 Now, Click on your Cluster (close to the Rancher Icon) and select Default under your Cluster Name

-When you see in Workload that the system is up and running (or by running helm status shield), you can connect your shield-core system to the Browser Farm Server IP will be the IP of your Worker Node, IP will be 30140 and 30080 for Proxy and Web-server respectively
+When you see in ``Workload`` that the system is up and running (or by running helm status shield), you can connect your shield-core system to the Browser Farm Server IP will be the IP of your Worker Node. ports will be 30140 and 30080 for Proxy and Web-server respectively.